CallumAustinTaylor/Notes/src/storyboard.md

 Some ascii art or something like that with my notes that are due??
 # Some implimentation with chrono??
 ## Forced daily journal??
+This could be done with crontab.
+Here is the documentation for crontab: https://cronitor.io/guides/cron-jobs